Nineluj/FishGame/Fish/Planning/self-7.md

 -   a purpose statement for the "maximin strategy" functionality on trees

 We did not have to update our maximin strategy purpose statement.
 We did clarify the data definition for action so that purposes would be further clarified.
+To see the current state of the maximin purpose statement see: https://github.ccs.neu.edu/CS4500-F20/levelland/blob/7f2d8d5b2ec2c03aaef0fe54ccbe573b7f133cf0/Fish/Player/src/strategy/strategy.ts#L165-L257

 -   two unit tests for the "maximin" functionality